 For students who wish to carry on following their bachelor's degree, Greensboro College has graduate programs available.
 Every year, approximately 97.0% first years receive a scholarship, with the typical amount being $8,157.
 Get all of the essential details on Greensboro College by checking out their scorecard.

 SUNY Oneonta is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the modest town of Oneonta, New York.

 University of California - Irvine is a good choice for students pursuing a Business/Managerial Economics degree.
-The setting in a major city is great for young people looking for enough possibilities for networking, adventure, and exploration.
+This school is one of the largest schools in California.

 University of California - Santa Cruz is among your best bets if you're planning on studying Business/Managerial Economics.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.